george24601/notes/java/springCloud/cloudConfig.md

 I thought that calling RefreshEndpoint.refresh (on the client) would force the client to reload the properties from the server but I have the impression it does not work (I can provide a very simple example if it helps

-You could use @Scheduled from spring-framework to implement polling.

-your load could lead to 75 concurrent requests to the config server for the updated properties, and you won't have 75 threads able to process them on the server, so they will have to wait for each other.

 -------
 ust include Spring Security on the classpath (e.g. through spring-boot-starter-security).
 The default is a username of "user" and a randomly generated password, which isn’t going to be very useful in practice, so we recommend you configure the password (via security.user.password) and encrypt it (see below for instructions on how to do that).